Americans, Natural Gas: Pillars of Dutch Foreign Policy

 Fortune has it that the Americans recently discovered that they are floating on gas.
 Thanks to horizontal drilling techniques (or “fracking”), they are able to extract natural gas from shale.
 Drilling stations are popping up across the northeastern United States where shale gas is ample.
 American LNG ports are mostly situated on the east and south coasts of the country.

-This article originally appeared in Dutch at De Dagelijkse Standaard, July 9, 2012.
+This story first appeared in Dutch at De Dagelijkse Standaard, July 9, 2012.